Fatigue, heartburn and carpal tunnel, oh my! Here’s what you can expect as you head into the home stretch.

 Your expanding uterus is making it difficult to catch your breath, you’re lugging around an extra 20 to 30 pounds (or more) and you’re waking up at night to use the restroom — no wonder you’re exhausted!
 Keep energy levels up by continuing to exercise, eating well and resting whenever you can.

 Almost half of all moms-to-be deal with heartburn, especially in the third trimester when your uterus is taking up most of the space in your abdominal cavity and pushing your stomach up near your throat.
-Swap out your three big meals for six smaller ones, and avoid eating too close to bedtime to help combat the burn.
+Swap out your three big meals for six smaller ones, minimize acid-inducing foods (spicy foods, citrus, and tomatoes), and avoid eating too close to bedtime or lying flat after eating to help combat the burn.
+If this is not enough, speak to your provider about safe medication options to help relieve symptoms.

 5. Carpal Tunnel Syndrome